August 14

 - 1996:

 - The Braves bring up Andruw Jones.
-He is believed to be the first player since Phils pitcher Pat Combs in 1989 to start a season in A ball, play in AA, triple A, and the majors in the same season.
+He is believed to be the first player since Phils pitcher Pat Combs in 1989 to start a season in A ball, then play in AA, Triple-A, and the majors in the same season.

-- The Red Sox clip the Blue Jays 8 - 6, on a 4-run 9th inning.
+- The Red Sox clip the Blue Jays, 8 - 6, on a four-run 9th inning.
 Jacob Brumfield has a pair of homers for the Jays and Otis Nixon swipes four bases.

 - 1997:

-- The Twins trade 1B Greg Colbrunn to the Braves in exchange for a player to be named.
+- The Twins trade 1B Greg Colbrunn to the Braves in exchange for a player to be named later.

 - 1998:

-- The A's Rickey Henderson's stolen base in the first inning against the Tigers makes the thirty-nine year old the oldest player to steal 50 bases in a season.
+- The A's Rickey Henderson's stolen base in the 1st inning against the Tigers makes the 39-year-old the oldest player to steal 50 bases in a season.

-- Baltimore C Chris Hoiles becomes the 9th player - and 1st catcher - to hit two grand slams in a single game, doing so in a 15 - 3 win over the Indians.
+- Baltimore C Chris Hoiles becomes the ninth player - and the first catcher - to hit two grand slams in a single game, doing so in a 15 - 3 win over the Indians.
 Hoiles connects in the 3rd and 8th innings.

 - 1999: